JacksonO123/signals/README.md

 Signals are a reactivity primitive built on the observer pattern.

-The term "tracked scopes" is used frequently and means any "scope" (usually a callback function) that is being observed by the library.
+I use the term "tracked scopes" frequently and means any "scope" (usually a callback function) that is being observed by the library.
 All of the bellow functions track dependencies:

 - `trackScope`
 - `createEffect`
 - `derived`

+It is important that both `createEffect` and `derived` are used within a `trackScope` call so that they are able to be disposed.

 ## Tracking dependencies

-To enable the signals to be observed, use the `trackScope` function.
-While a few other functions track dependencies, `trackScope` is important because it returns a cleanup function to dispose of the observed signals.
+To enable the signals to be observed, use the `trackScope` function to dispose dependencies.

 ```ts
 const cleanup = trackScope(() => {